Kitchen Remodeling Tips & Advice

 To do this, you’ll need to treat your countertop appliances as though they are accessories too.
 For example, if you decide to go with a lime green or blue theme, then be sure that your toaster, sandwich maker, waffle maker, essentially anything that is in view, on your worktop all matches that too.
 On top of this your tea/coffee/sugar pots should follow the theme too.

 Don’t forget, that it’s not just the crockery and appliances.
 Adding a few soft furnishings to your room can create a soft effect that allow your kitchen to feel more homely.
 It’s all about having the level of visual comfort that you’re happy with.
 If you want clean lines and a sleek, modern look then you should stick with blinds.
 If you’re looking a little more rustic, with some home comforts, go with a roller blind, curtains or netted curtains/voile.

 4. Paint Your Cabinets

 The biggest change we’ve mentioned so far and yet one of the easiest things to do when it comes to renovating your kitchen on a budget.
-Rather than look to replace to your kitchen in its entirety, if you’re happy with the layout of your kitchen but feel it needs a quick makeover, then this definitely the way to go.
+Rather than look to replace to your kitchen in its entirety, if you’re happy with the layout of your kitchen but feel it needs a quick makeover, then painting your kitchen cabinets is the way to go.

 Dependent on the finish of your cupboards, you can either paint straight onto your current doors, or sand them down a little first to give yourself a better surface to work with.
 Choose your color and your finish (matt, gloss or eggshell) and have fun!
 You might need a few coats so be sure to get the right amount of paint (plus a little extra, in case there’s any mishaps that require filling in, once completed).